aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

 network-restricted environments.
 If customers are able to use the CDK in their network-restricted environments, then it is reasonable to assume they were able to acquire the `aws-cdk` package from npm somehow.
-This implies customers will be able to acquire the `@aws-cdk/lambda-layer-X` packages from npm.
+This implies customers will be able to acquire the `@aws-cdk/asset-X` packages from npm.
 There are a few options for these customers:

 1. If using TypeScript or JavaScript, add each necessary package to the dependencies of their CDK app.
 2. If using a target jsii language, add each necessary package as a dependency as they normally would for other construct libraries.
-Each `@aws-cdk/lambda-layer-X` package will be a jsii construct library, that is also vended to the package managers for each target jsii language.
-For example, Python users can install aws-cdk.lambda-layer-awscli-v2 from pip.
+Each `@aws-cdk/asset-X` package will be a jsii construct library, that is also vended to the package managers for each target jsii language.
+For example, Python users can install aws-cdk.asset-awscli-v2 from pip.
 3. Include them in a private artifact registry.

 Unfortunately, there is no way to remove these large files and host them somewhere else without causing a breaking change for these customers.
-We will publish a CLI notice directly to potentially-affected customers of this change well in advance of releasing it.
+We will publish a CLI notice directly to affected customers of this change well in advance of releasing it.
 And, advertise the change in advance of release on the aws-cdk GitHub repository.